Irving Kriesberg: Early life and education

+Career

 Shortly after graduation from the School of the Art Institute of Chicago, Kriesberg traveled to Mexico City, where he lived and worked from 1941 until 1944.
 He studied graphic arts at the Escuela Nacional de Artes Plasticas, Mexico City and exhibited with Taller de Gráfica Popular.
 In 1945, Kriesberg moved to New York City and got a job animating signs in Times Square with Artkraft Strauss.

 Kriesberg befriended the Cubist sculptor, Jacques Lipchitz, who introduced Kriesberg's work to Curt Valentin.
 Valentin, a German-Jewish art dealer, ran an eponymous art gallery on 32 east 57th Street in Manhattan, which was known for exhibiting the work of established modern artists including Pablo Picasso, Alexander Calder, Max Beckmann, and Henry Moore.
-Valentin exhibited Kriesberg's work as part of a group exhibition in 1953 alongside fellow artists, Reg Butler, Bruno Cassina, Jan Cox, and Alton Pickens.
+Valentin exhibited Kriesberg's work as part of a group exhibition in 1953 alongside Reg Butler, Bruno Cassina, Jan Cox, and Alton Pickens.
 Kriesberg had his first solo exhibition at the Curt Valentin Gallery in 1955.
 Lipchitz wrote the introductory text for the exhibition catalogue.

-Kriesberg had his first major museum show in 1952, when several of his paintings were selected by Dorothy Miller, curator of the Museum of Modern Art, for the landmark group exhibition, 15 Americans.'15 Americans also included Jackson Pollock, Clyfford Still, Mark Rothko, Williams Baziotes, and other seminal American modern artists.
+Kriesberg had his first major museum show in 1952, when several of his paintings were selected by Dorothy Miller, curator of the Museum of Modern Art, for the landmark group exhibition, 15 Americans.'15 Americans also included Jackson Pollock, Clyfford Still, Mark Rothko, Williams Baziotes, Edward Corbett, Edwin Dickinson, Herbert Ferber, Joseph Glasco, Herbert Katzman, Frederick Kiesler, Richard Lippold, Herman Rose, Bradley Walker Tomlin, and Thomas Wilfred.
 In 1961, Kriesberg had a solo exhibition at the Jewish Museum.
-The exhibition was a 15 year career retrospective for Kriesberg, featuring works from 1945 through 1960.
-It also marked the debut screening of Kriesberg's 1954 animated film, Pastoral.
-The show at the Jewish Museum ran concurrent with a solo exhibition at Graham Gallery.
+The exhibition was a 15 year career retrospective for Kriesberg, featuring works from 1945 through 1960, as well as the debut screening of Kriesberg's 1954 animated film, Pastoral.
+The exhibition at the Jewish Museum ran concurrent with a solo exhibition at Graham Gallery.
 Allan Kaprow wrote the essay for the Graham Gallery show catalogue, stating that "Irving Kriesberg has pushed the boundaries of his art farther than most artists.
 He has increased the possibilities for us all."

 In 1965, Kriesberg received a Fulbright Fellowship to travel to India.
 He traveled the countryside and made a significant body of paintings on canvas and paper in Simla.
 In 1966, Kriesberg presented this work in a 1966 solo exhibition at the Kumar Gallery in New Delhi.

 Kriesberg taught at several academic institutions including: Parsons School of Design, New York City (1955 - 1961), Pratt Institute, NY (1961 - 1972), Yale University (1962 - 1969), City University of New York (1969 - 1972), State University, NY (1972 - 1976), and Columbia University (1977 - 1978).